RyKaj/Documentation/Agile/Terminology.md

 **Regression Testing**: The execution of all of test cases which assert that a product is fit for use, including those test cases which verify the functionality delivered in earlier product increments.

-**Release**: The delivery of a product or service increment into a production-quality environment, such that it is available for immediate use by stakeholders.
+**Release**: A release is milestone representing the internal or external delivery of a working, tested version of the system, or the delivery of a product or service increment into a production-quality environment, such that it is available for immediate use by stakeholders.
+A release is done when:
+    - Stress tested
+    - Performance tuned
+    - Security validation passes
+    - Disaster recovery plan tested

 **Release Plan**: A forecast which indicates the increments of value which may reasonably be expected in the future.
 Stakeholders, or a representative authority such as a Product Owner, may make such forecasts based on the empirical evidence of delivery and the work which is currently thought to remain in a Product Backlog.

 **Relative Estimation**: The sizing of backlog items in terms of their comparative scale.
 This contrasts to absolute estimation in terms of projected cost or likely time to complete.
 Relative estimation can be accomplished qualitatively, such as by T-Shirt Sizing (e.g. XS, S, M, L, XL, XXL) or quantitatively, such as by story points.
 See also: Planning Poker, Fibonacci sequence.

 **Requirements**: The characteristics which a product or service is expected to demonstrate, including its functional scope, its non-functional properties, and its degree of quality.
 Where the complexity of a product or service domain is high, requirements may be emergent.

+**Rework**: Any work item or repeated activity raised or incurred during the development/delivery cycle as a blocker to other items or the original version of the item itself that requires additional work to complete the items in conformance with User Story Acceptance Criteria and/or DoD.

 ### S